Everything you need to know about the AGM

 9. Reading and acceptance of the minutes

 *If you have a topic that is important to you and that you wish to add to the agenda, you have time to do this now until the formal invitation goes out 30 days before the AGM.
 The AGM agenda has to be finalised before the invitation is sent out.
 To add a topic, we ask that you email email@example.com.
 Please describe what point you would like to add to the agenda and why it’s important to you and the committee will include it.
 Minor/quick topics may be dealt with under “Any other business” but please be aware that any major topics brought up after the invitation goes out will be deferred to next year’s AGM.

 WHO’S STANDING FOR THE COMMITTEE?

-We do not yet know who will be standing for (re-)election in 2021.
-As soon as we do, you will be able to find their profiles below.
-If you would like to join the committee or nominate somebody to stand for election, please email email@example.com and we will add the candidates here.
+If you would like to join the committee or nominate somebody to stand for election, please email firstname.lastname@example.org and we will add the candidates here.
 This is to give members an opportunity to look at the candidates’ profiles before voting at the AGM.
+You can, however, also simply come forward at the GAM and stand for election of nominate someone then.